 - Warning: water often means mosquitoes too!
 Less often by the sea, more often by streams and lakes.

+When camping in midsummer, it is also important to have a place where you can sleep outside.
 Look for flat ground, shady areas, or trees.
 You can put a hammock or a tree tent between the latter.
 Or a tarp if you sleep under it.
+Avoid places with lots of insects, ticks or wild animals.

+If you are not averse to some work, dig a hole or a pit.
+So 50, 60 cm deep.
 Here the earth is significantly fresher than the actual soil or the dry summer air.
 You can cool your tent accordingly.
 So try it.

-- Tips: If you want to save yourself the work or you can’t dig, put a tarpaulin or foil under your hiking tent.
+- Tips: If you want to save yourself the work or you can’t dig, put a tarpaulin or foil under your tent.
 Although this is less effective, it can help.

 Twilight

 Another tip for camping in the summer heat: Only set up your tent at dusk.
-So you can pack your backpacking tent and store it in the shade instead of it heating up in the evening sun.
+So you can pack your backpacking tent and store it in the shade instead of heating up in the evening sun.

-Does your tent have a “rain roof” or is it two-ply?
-Then take off the flysheet (if possible).
+Does your tent have a rain roof or is it two-ply?
+Then take off the flysheet if possible.
 This is primarily intended to keep rain and thus moisture away.
+However, it also keeps the heat in the tent.
+With the built-up inner tent alone, camping in midsummer is much more airy.

 - Tips: If it rains, you can stretch the outer tent or a tarp over the inner tent so that you stay dry and can still enjoy the freshness.